This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

 We separate our fresh chiles and freeze them with our Foodsaver Vacuum Sealer.
-This way we have fresh green chiles in our freezer all year.
+This way we have fresh green chiles in our freezer all year for such things as our Chile Verde recipe.

 Hatch Green Chile Pork Stew